juaml/ConfoundLeakage/_sources/content/02b_introspect_low_prec_feat.md

 +++
 # 2b Reason: Low Precision Features
-Here, I will analyze how low precision in the Features can influence confound-leakage The lowest precision of a feature would be binary 0 and 1, but later I will also look at precisions, where steps are lower than 1.
+Here, I will analyze how low precision in the features can influence confound-leakage.
+The lowest precision of a feature would be binary 0 and 1, but later I will also look at precisions, where steps are lower than 1.